We burn candles a little more often than the average household.

 The majority of candles these days are made from something called “paraffin wax”.

 Paraffin wax is a product of petroleum refining.
 Huh?
-When crude oil is refined to make gasoline, it creates a petroleum waste product which can be used to made paraffin wax.
+When crude oil is refined to make gasoline, it creates a petroleum waste product which can be used to make paraffin wax.

 When paraffin wax candles are burned they create that black soot I mentioned above.
 That soot is made of unburned carbon particles that escape during the candle burning process.
 These particles go airborne and, in my case, settle on toilet seats.